What's new

 This paper explores how environmental regulatory uncertainty affects firms' environmental performance.
 Instead of adopting a "wait-and-see" approach, firms proactively engage in green innovation and R&D activities.
 The results are consistent with the growth options view of green innovation in polluting firms.

-[2] Investment Function with Q in the Presence of Unobserved Shocks with Kyoo il Kim and Suyong Song
+[2] Investment Function with q in the Presence of Unobserved Shocks with Kyoo il Kim and Suyong Song

 We study the classical relationship between a firm’s investment and Tobin’s q, for which unobserved persistent shocks such as productivity are other important factors of the firm’s investment decision.